PascalLesage/database_wide_monte_carlo/README.rst

 Types of results
 ==========

-- Arrays with the values sampled for the technosphere matrix $\mathbf{A}$ and the elementary flow matrix $\mathbf{B}$ (called the biosphere matrix in Brightway2)
+- Arrays with the values sampled for the technosphere matrix **A** and the elementary flow matrix **B** (called the biosphere matrix in Brightway2)
-- Supply arrays $\mathbf{s}$ for unit demands of each activity (i.e. how much each unit process needs to produce to meet a unit of demand for any activity in the database)
+- Supply arrays **s** for unit demands of each activity (i.e. how much each unit process needs to produce to meet a unit of demand for any activity in the database)
-- Inventory arrays $\mathbf{g}$ for unit demands of each activity, functionaly equivalent to aggregated LCI datasets
+- Inventory arrays **g** for unit demands of each activity, functionaly equivalent to aggregated LCI datasets
-- LCIA score arrays $\mathbf{h}$ for unit demands of each activity
+- LCIA score arrays **h** for unit demands of each activity

 Usage
 ===========